dotnet/docs-maui/docs/user-interface/controls/refreshview.md

 These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings, and styled.

 <!-- > [!NOTE]
 > On Windows, the pull direction of a <xref:Microsoft.Maui.Controls.RefreshView> can be set with a platform-specific.
-For more information, see [RefreshView Pull Direction](~/platform-integration/platform-specifics/windows/refreshview-pulldirection.md). -->
+For more information, see [RefreshView pull direction on Windows](~/windows/platform-specifics/refreshview-pulldirection.md). -->

 ## Create a RefreshView